Wheat vs Rice vs Lupin Fillings: Which Heat Pack Is Best?

 Final thoughts

-There’s no one “best” filling — only what’s best for you.
+There’s no one “best” filling – but there is a filling that feels right for most people.

-Whichever you choose, your heat pack becomes part of your self-care ritual — a moment to slow down, breathe, and feel good.
+Whichever you choose, a heat pack is more than just warmth — it’s part of your self-care ritual.
+A chance to slow down, breathe deeply, and reconnect with comfort.

 Ready to find your favourite?
 Explore our Handmade Heat Pack Collection, designed and made right here in Melbourne.